pakdevs/tribune-server/README.md

 The server loads it automatically via `dotenv` only in local runs.
 The server uses Webz.io.
 Keys are never exposed to the client.

+Storage integrations (optional):

+- Rollups and trending persistence can use either Vercel KV (via the Vercel Marketplace Storage integration) or Upstash Redis.
+- If KV/Redis envs are not configured, rollups and trending fall back to in-memory storage so endpoints continue to work (durability is reduced across cold starts).

 ### Pakistan feed filters